Flows

 Included events

 The resulting chart shows all events by default.
-However, you can also choose to view the paths between a specified set of events.
+However, you can also view the paths between a specified set of events.
 Add these events by clicking on Add event

 in the Included Events